Remote Learning Policy

 - Abbey class teacher will upload the learning to Class Dojo, and Trendle, Giants and Ducklings teachers will upload learning to Tapestry.

-- If you are not teaching in school, to ensure consistency across the year please liaise with the adult covering your school at least the day before the learning is to be delivered.
+- If you are not teaching in school, to ensure consistency across the year please liaise with the adult covering your class at least the day before the learning is to be delivered.
 This includes ensuring the adult knows where to access any learning resources.
 Ensure there is a variety of learning to include all pupils and to make sure pupils with limited access to devices can still complete the work

 Providing feedback on work